MonicaAniedobe/RDAMP-Dimensional-Model-PowerBI/README.md

 - Dashboard screenshots
 - Dimensional model diagram image
 - README.md documentation
-- This Project Procedure document
+- This is the Project Procedure document

 ---